The following medical facilities will be available at the match venue on match days:

 The following procedures shall be implemented for the Tournament.
 All Participating Unions are required to comply.

-The IRB cardiac questionnaire (this can be found in the downloadable PDF version of this document, accessible through the link at the top of the page) must be completed for every Player participating in the Tournament.
+The World Rugby cardiac questionnaire (this can be found in the downloadable PDF version of this document, accessible through the link at the top of the page) must be completed for every Player participating in the Tournament.

 A physical examination of each Player for this purpose prior to the Tournament is also mandatory.